quicwg/multipath/draft-lmbdhk-quic-multipath.md

 When a packet is acknowledged, the state of the congestion control MUST be updated for the path where the acknowledged packet was originally sent.
-The RTT is calculated based on the delay between the transmission of that packet and its first acknowledgement (see Section {{compute-rtt}}) and is used to update the RTT statistics for the sending path.
+The RTT is calculated based on the delay between the transmission of that packet and its first acknowledgement (see {{compute-rtt}}) and is used to update the RTT statistics for the sending path.

 Also loss detection MUST be adapted to allow for different RTTs on different paths.
 For example, timer computations should take into